- Top 3 Finishers in Adult, Teen, Junior Challenge GP Leagues Become 2023 City Champions

-Those interested should start racing at their nearest location to earn points and practice for the opportunity to partake in this amazing international competition, the largest of its kind and with the biggest money purse to win!
+Those interested should start racing at their nearest location’s racing leagues for the opportunity to partake in this amazing international competition, the largest of its kind and with the biggest money purse to win!

-- All racers are responsible for their own travel expenses.
-Complementary meals will be provided to racers during competition.
+- All racers are responsible for their own travel and accommodation expenses.

 For any questions, please email [email protected].